s-faychatelard/JSQSystemSoundPlayer-Swift/README.md

 # JSQSystemSoundPlayer in Swift

-A fancy Swift wrapper for Cocoa [System Sound Services](https://developer.apple.com/library/ios/documentation/AudioToolbox/Reference/SystemSoundServicesReference/Reference/reference.html), for iOS and OS X.
+A fancy Swift wrapper for Cocoa [System Sound Services](https://developer.apple.com/library/ios/documentation/AudioToolbox/Reference/SystemSoundServicesReference/Reference/reference.html), for iOS.

 This class is a light-weight, drop-in component to play sound effects, or other short sounds in your iOS app.
 To determine your audio needs, see [Best Practices for iOS Audio](https://developer.apple.com/library/ios/DOCUMENTATION/AudioVideo/Conceptual/MultimediaPG/UsingAudio/UsingAudio.html#//apple_ref/doc/uid/TP40009767-CH2-SW10).